mdoesburg/spotlight/README.md

 ```

 ### max
 The field under validation must be less than or equal to the given maximum value.
 For strings, value corresponds to the number of characters.
 For integers, value corresponds to a given integer value.
 For floats, value corresponds to a given float value.
-For a list, value corresponds to the length of the list.
+For lists and dicts, value corresponds to the length of the list.
 ```
 max:value
 ```

 ### min
 The field under validation must be greater than or equal to the given minimum value.
 For strings, value corresponds to the number of characters.
 For integers, value corresponds to a given integer value.
 For floats, value corresponds to a given float value.
-For a list, value corresponds to the length of the list.
+For lists and dicts, value corresponds to the length of the list.
 ```
 min:value
 ```